How we increased the conversion rate of Voices.com by over 400%

 2. Segmenting (by visitor type or by visitor intention)

-The site had two distinct types of visitor: voice-over artists and companies looking for voice-over artists.
-There was a great benefit from immediately and clearly segmenting these types of visitor into separate conversion funnels.
+The site had two distinct types of visitors: voice-over artists and companies looking for voice-over artists.
+There was a great benefit from immediately and clearly segmenting these types of visitors into separate conversion funnels.

 3. Demonstration videos

 Often, the biggest obstacle facing prospects is that they don’t understand what they are about to sign up for.
 Voices.com overcame this obstacle by adding clearly communicated demonstration videos.

 Once you’ve increased the conversion rate of one section of your sales funnel, it’s important to take a “50,000-foot view” of the business to look for new opportunities that have arisen because of the improvement.